adras/MyNotebook/Angular-Cheat-Sheet.md

 Note: After configuring the proxy requests are not supposed to got to the remote endpoint.
 They are mapped to localhost.
 E.g. http://myserver/mynoteboook will be mapped to http://localhost/mynotebook, therefore although the requests will end up being send to myserver, in your code you use localhost

+# SCSS <-> CSS Migration
+* Install the scss migration package as dev package: `npm install schematics-scss-migrate --save-dev`
+* Do a dry run to check what's about to be changed: `ng g schematics-scss-migrate:scss-migrate --dry-run=true`
+* The script will ask from which format to which you want to migrate, so it's possible to go from css->scss or from scss->css

 # Install Windows
 * Install node.js